Table of Contents

 Datura goes by many names.
 Here are some of the most common names for Datura:

-• Jimson weed: This name is believed to have originated from the term Jamestown weed, after the plant caused severe poisoning during an incident in Jamestown, Virginia.
+- Jimson weed: This name is believed to have originated from Jamestown weed, after the plant caused severe poisoning during an incident in Jamestown, Virginia.
 This event made it infamous for its toxic effects [7].

-• Devil’s trumpet: The large, trumpet-shaped flowers of the plant inspired the devil’s trumpet flower name.
-The word devil is often used because of its association with danger and hallucinations.
+- Devil’s trumpet: The large, trumpet-shaped flowers inspired the name due to the plant’s association with danger and hallucinations.

-• Thorn apple: Datura produces spiky, apple-sized fruit, which is why it is called a thorn apple.
-The fruit looks similar to an apple but is covered in sharp spikes.
+- Thorn apple: Datura produces spiky, apple-sized fruit, which is why it is called a thorn apple.

-• Devil’s weed: Another reference to its highly toxic nature, this name highlights the plant’s ability to cause extreme harm.
+- Devil’s weed: Another reference to its highly toxic nature.

-• Stinkweed: This name refers to the strong, unpleasant smell that some Datura plants can produce.
+- Stinkweed: This name refers to the strong odor some plants emit.

 While some names might sound harmless or even enchanting, the reality is that Datura is a highly poisonous plant with the capacity to cause serious and life-threatening complications.